 If I choose to use iCloud, can I view or create documents while offline?

 Yes.
 All your Writer documents in iCloud are saved on your device for offline use. iCloud syncs any documents you create offline — and any changes you’ve made — with your other devices the next time you use Writer while connected to the internet.

 iCloud requires iOS 5 or later on iPhone 3GS or later, iPod touch (3rd generation or later), iPad, or iPad mini; or a Mac computer with OS X Lion or later.
 For more information please see www.apple.com/icloud.

-Apple has recently changed from iCloud to iCloud Drive on OS X 10.10 (Yosemite) and iOS 8.
-These two storages can not be used at the same time, and documents can not be synced between them.
+Apple changed from iCloud “Documents & Data” to “iCloud Drive” on OS X 10.10 (Yosemite) and iOS 8.
+These two storages cannot be used at the same time, and documents cannot be synced between them.
 Make sure to upgrade all your devices to iCloud Drive at the same time.

 Due to the nature of online storage systems, from time to time syncing issues can occur.
 Problems include single documents not syncing, being unable to open iCloud documents, devices becoming out of sync, etc. We suggest trying the following:

 Check Apple’s System Status page, for the status of either iCloud Backup or iCloud Drive.